EXECUTIVE / ARTISTIC DIRECTOR

 REBEKAH HAMPTON BARGER

-In 2010 Rebekah Hampton Barger relocated to Nashville after 4 years in Oklahoma City, OK as a company member and choreographer with modern and aerial dance company Perpetual Motion Dance, and a guest performer and faculty instructor with the Oklahoma City Ballet.
+Rebekah Hampton Barger relocated to Nashville in 2010 from Oklahoma City, OK where she was a company member and choreographer with modern and aerial dance company Perpetual Motion Dance, and a guest performer and faculty instructor with the Oklahoma City Ballet.
 Upon arriving in Nashville, Rebekah founded FALL, Nashville’s first aerial and contemporary dance company.

 Drawing on her multi-disciplinary background that ranges from classical ballet to Capoeira and rhythmic gymnastics, Rebekah’s work blends classical and contemporary dance with a mix of aerial fabric and invented structures, examining how the use of various apparatus’ can provide a broader range of movement possibilities, create opportunities to explore more dimensions in space, and challenge dancers to experience gravity and their own physicality in new ways.

-In addition to directing FALL, Rebekah is the Ballet Program Director at Ann Carroll School of Dance, a guest instructor for New Dialect’s Contemporary Cross-Training Series, and in 2017 is completing a 5 year residency with abrasiveMedia.
+In addition to directing FALL, Rebekah is the Ballet Program Director at Ann Carroll School of Dance, and is a guest instructor for New Dialect’s Contemporary Cross-Training Series, the Governor's School, and the Tennessee Association of Dance.
+She was part of the inaugural class of Periscope: Artist Entrepreneur Training, and recently completed a 5 year residency with abrasiveMedia.

 At the age of 7, Dorse Brown began his dance career with Hip Hop in his hometown of Little Rock, AR.
-He graduated from the University of Memphis with a Bachelor's Degree in Music, a concentration in Recording Technology, and a minor in Dance.
+He graduated from the University of Memphis with a Bachelor's Degree in music, a concentration in recording technology, and a minor in dance.
 While training, Brown received a Young Artist Talent Scholarship to attend the American Dance Festival and also had the opportunity to appear and compete on the 5th season of the television show, "So You Think You Can Dance".
-He is so honored to have trained and danced with the Dayton Contemporary Dance Company in Dayton, Ohio from 2011- 2015.
-After Dayton, Brown moved to Nashville where his traveling opportunities continued with guest artist residencies at various universities.
-In January of 2016, he went back to his hip-hop roots with a Royal Caribbean Cruise Line contract.
+He is honored to have trained and danced with the Dayton Contemporary Dance Company in Dayton, Ohio from 2011- 2015.
+After Dayton, Brown moved to Nashville where his traveling opportunities continued with guest artist residencies at various universities, and in January of 2016, he went back to his hip-hop roots with a Royal Caribbean Cruise Line contract.
 The time with Royal Caribbean gave him the chance to train and perform in areas he had never thought of, as an aerialist.
-He’s grateful to continue training and growing as an aerialist as well as a dancer with FALL.
+He’s grateful to continue training and growing as an aerialist as well as a dancer in his third season with FALL.
 He gives all of the glory and honor to God and thanks to his wife, family, and friends for their continuous support.

 Jessica Cavender (photographer/multi-media artist)